Pettor/framework-nsis-ants/README.md

-# NCTS
+# ANTS
-N(SIS)ot Common Test Framework (NCTF) is a small test framework used to create unit tests for NSIS.
+ANTS - A N(SIS) Test Framework is a test framework used to create unit tests for NSIS.